fastscape-lem/adascape/README.md

 The "paraspec" package is a simple Parapatric Speciation Model written in Python.

+It may be easily coupled with a landscape evolution model (fastscape).

 ## Install

 This package depends on Python (3.5 or later is recommended), [numpy](http://www.numpy.org/), [scipy](https://docs.scipy.org/doc/scipy/reference/) and [pandas](https://pandas.pydata.org/).

+This package also provides a [fastscape](https://fastscape.readthedocs.io) extension (optional dependency).

 To install the package locally, first clone this repository: